 Antimicrobial Cleaning Product Testing Strategy

-In 2008, the U.S. Environmental Protection Agency (EPA) submitted to NICEATM a non-animal testing strategy to assess the eye irritation potential of antimicrobial cleaning products (AMCPs).
-The proposed testing strategy used the bovine corneal opacity and permeability, Cytosensor microphysiometer, and EpiOcular test methods to determine EPA hazard category and labeling requirements.
+In 2008, EPA submitted to NICEATM a non-animal testing strategy to assess the eye irritation potential of antimicrobial cleaning products (AMCPs).
+The proposed testing strategy used the bovine corneal opacity and permeability (BCOP), Cytosensor microphysiometer, and EpiOcular test methods to determine EPA hazard category and labeling requirements.
 In a test method evaluation report, ICCVAM reported the results of their evaluation of the proposed strategy and recommended further studies to characterize its usefulness and limitations.

 In 2013, the EPA Office of Pesticide Programs established the use of an alternative testing approach to assess the eye irritation potential for AMCPs in general.
 They also stated that the approach could be used for other classes of pesticides and pesticide products on a case-by-case basis.
 This testing approach modified the 2008 proposal to consider the ICCVAM recommendations and studies submitted by product registrants.
+EPA updated the approach in 2015 to expland the applicability of the BCOP method.
 A guidance document is available on the EPA website.

 Background on the AMCP Testing Strategy Evaluation